Shirshakk-P/Smartphone-based-Recognition-of-Human-activities/README.md

 # Smartphone-based-Recognition-of-human-activities
-Submission for EECS Lab-2 Project at IISER Bhopal
+Submission for EECS Lab-II Project at IISER Bhopal